 Work Should Lead to Financial Independence

-As a software seller in the middle of my career – yes, people have 50 year careers – I want to find a place that is awash in job opportunities AND allows me to save for financial independence – sooner rather than later.
+As a software seller in the middle of my career, I want to find a place that is awash in job opportunities AND allows me to save for financial independence – sooner rather than later.

 I searched the Internet for a study of the best cities for my purposes, but nothing I found was specific or deep enough to answer my question.
 Not content to settle for oft-repeated conventional wisdom, I built an appropriate scale (the Preferability Index), mined for data (6 data points x 51 cities), and answered the question myself.